hzschie/stockmapper/README.markdown

 *   If groups were to be populated with stocks that already have changePct data, they wouldn't get added to the upsAndDowns counts.

 *   Currently width and height of $tags are hardcoded in inspector.js

+*   Currently maps $tag is subscribed to mouseover events multiple times